During the world`s toughest and longest horse race, I had a revealing experience of unity with horses that changed the way I train horses today.

 During the Mongol Derby, I had a revealing experience of unity with horses.

 It was the Mongolian horses who trained me as opposed to me training them.
-Sure-footed and wild, bolting, bucking, stubborn, or spooking; the essential part of getting through alive was to build partnerships with them and not force things through.
+Sure-footed and wild, bolting, bucking, stubborn, or spooking; the essential part of getting through was to partner with them.

-At the finish line, I was a different person to the one who signed up.
+At the finish line, I was a different person than when I signed up.
 From that moment on, I knew that connecting with a semi-wild animal is possible.

-When I got back from Mongolia to our farm in Norway, I discovered that my perception of horses and horse training had changed.
+When I got back to our farm in Norway, I discovered that my perception of horses and horse training had changed.

 As a result, I began to do things differently and not by the book.